jkilmartin/Star-Wars-Reborn/Vue Style Guide.md

 ```

 ##### Prop name casing
-Prop names should always use camelCase during declaration but kebab-case in templates and JSX.
+Prop names should always use camelCase during declaration but kebab-case in templates.
 This follows the conventions of each language.
 Within JavaScript, camelCase is more natural; withing HTML, kebab-case is used.

 ###### Bad